Webhook & Send API

 Webhook Forwarding

-When a customer sends you a DM on Facebook or Instagram, ChatGenius forwards the event to your configured HTTPS endpoint in real time.
+When a customer sends you a DM on Facebook or Instagram, an SMS to your provisioned ChatGenius number, or a WhatsApp message to your connected business number, the event is forwarded to your configured HTTPS endpoint in real time.

 Send-Reply API